ben-mulhern/cd-collection/README.md

 - Ship master copy with empty DB

-- Make URIs more RESTful
+- Make URI for searching artists more RESTful

 #To run